chipjacks/strava-client/docs/AthletesApi.md

 Get Zones

 Returns the the authenticated athlete's heart rate and power zones.
+Requires profile:read_all.

 ### Example
 ```ruby